 Public Projection: Projection as a Tool for Expression and Communication in Public Space

-The class will focus on the development of original projection projects that can inspire and facilitate artistic expression and cultural communication in public space.
+The class will focus on development of original projection projects that can inspire and facilitate individual and group expression and cultural communication in the public space.

 In their projects students may consider (but not be limited to) experimenting with two kinds of projections:

-2. Wearable, portable, or mobile projections that engage bodily performance in public places.
+· Wearable, portable or mobile projections that engage bodily performance in public space.

-The class meetings will include experimentations, development and realization of site-specific and performative projections in public space, presentations, and discussions on relevant artistic and media work, as well as visits to research groups and labs at Harvard, the MIT Media Lab, and in the Boston area.
+The class meetings will include experimentations, presentations readings, and discussions, as well as visits to research groups that work on prosthetics, projections and media installations at Harvard, MIT’s Media Lab and Boston area.